Francisco Camprodón: Stage dramatist

 Having received his law degree and survived serious illness, Camprodón had two career vocations: politics and literature.
 Having been sent south on account of his political activism, he recalled that as a boy he had written verses, and resolved to embark on a writing career.
 In this he was supported by the young Duke of Montpensier, who became a friend and backer.
 It was Montpensier who encouraged him to make a collection of his poetry, and a couple of years later, publish some of it in a volume under the title "Emociones".
 Produced in Barcelona, the volume was well received by critics and readers, helping to establish Camprodón's reputation as a writer.

-Another friend from his time in Cadiz was the stage actor José Valero: the idea that he might find a wider audience as a writer for the theatre began to form in his mind.
+Another friend from his time in Cádiz was the stage actor José Valero: the idea that he might find a wider audience as a writer for the theatre began to form in his mind.
 During the early 1850s his exile seems to have lapsed.
 That year, taking a walk with friends in Barcelona, someone suggested he should turn his hand to a stage comedy.
 During the evening he began work on the drama that would become "Flor de un día" ("The flower of a day"): he began with the final act of the play.
 The Teatro Español in Madrid had been reopened (and renamed) in 1849, with a series of practical enhancements which seemed to reflect and adumbrate a sustained theatre revival in Spain during the middle and later decades of the nineteenth century: for Camprodón that provided an added spur to his work on the stage play.
 Some time later Camprodón found himself in Madrid on an unrelated matter and took himself to the theatre, where he took the opportunity to visit Valero.
 In the actor's room backstage, he found that his friend already had a visitor in the form of the successful dramatist Tomás Rodríguez Rubí.
 "This fellow writes very good poems", Valero told Rubi, indicating Camprodón.
 Perhaps predictably, Rubi was more interested to know whether the new-comer had any stage comedies available: comedies were in short supply.
 Camprodón admitted he had an unpublished stage comedy in a bottom drawer, and in response to further questioning he agreed that it was, as far as he could tell, good.